mariosn-phys/dns-matlab-gpu/README.md

 Options
 ------------
-field_path | set path of DNS save state folder, fmt | format of time in filenames, default is '%04.2f', diag_file | filename for basic diagnostic quantities (Input, energy, CFL), Ti | Starting time  (must match an existing state in the field_path), Tf | Time at the last integration step,
+field_path | set path of DNS save state folder, fmt | format of time in filenames, default is '%04.2f', this setting allows times from 0.00 to 9999.99, diag_file | filename for basic diagnostic quantities (Input, energy, CFL), Ti | Starting time  (must match an existing state in the field_path), Tf | Time at the last integration step,